zohreh217/starter-academic/content/home/Observations.md

 +++
 # Accomplishments widget.
 widget = "accomplishments"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.

-title = "Observations"
-subtitle = ""
+title = "Publications and preprints" subtitle = ""

 # Date format